head-first-kubernetes/head-first-kubernetes.github.io/index.md

 Not quite a sandbox then is it?
 What if those junior devs are sporting the trendy surface machines running MS Windows?

+## Docker

-### Hello Containers
+### Introduction

 This is where containers come in.

 Containers provide a sandbox for your process to run in.
-This sandbox is to Python virtual environment what Messi is to your Sunday league playmaker or for those of you who aren't into football (why?) what Beyonce is to Britney Spears.
+This sandbox is to Python virtual environment what Beyonce is to Britney Spears.

 Specifically: